UPPMAX/UPPMAX-documentation/docs/naiss/hpc2n.md

     This page is here temporarily, until its content is moved to a better place.

-NAISS has many HPC centers.
+NAISS has many HPC centres.
 HPC2N is one of those.

 - [HPC2N documentation main page](https://docs.hpc2n.umu.se/)